-Laguna Beach remains a unique gem all too rare in our often overdeveloped world.
-Surrounded by a lush landscape memorialized by Plein Air painters for decades, this small coastal town that maintains the historical character of its origins as an Artist Colony.
-Golden beaches and secluded azure coves find themselves framed by wildflower-dotted hillsides perennially graced with euclyptus and palm trees.
+Laguna Beach remains an all-too-rare gem in our often overdeveloped world.
+Surrounded by a lush landscape memorialized by Plein Air painters for decades, this small coastal town maintains the historical character of its origins as an Artist Colony.
+Golden beaches and secluded azure coves find themselves framed by wildflower-dotted hillsides graced with eucalyptus and palm trees.
 Charming beach cottages nestle beside stunning contemporary homes along the iconic coastline that climbs from canyons to soaring cliffsides with breathtaking ocean views that have come to define the Laguna Coast.

-Attempting to distill everything into a “Top Ten things to love about Laguna Beach” list is near impossible.
-Almost as difficult as trying to capture the infinite splendor that surrounds us with a simple paint brush on canvas.
-But it is my mission to highlight the most noteworthy and unique aspects of this special beach community.
-Well, here goes… these are my top ten things to love about Laguna Beach in the spring time!
+Attempting to distill everything into a list of “Top Ten things to love about Laguna Beach” seems near impossible.
+Almost as difficult as trying to capture Laguna’s infinite splendor with a simple paintbrush on canvas.
+Daunting as it may be, it’s my mission to highlight the most noteworthy and unique aspects of this special beach community.
+Well, here goes… these are my top ten things to love about Laguna Beach in the springtime!

 LAGUNA’S BEACHES #1

-Spanning out from central “Main Beach” – with its boardwalk promenade and open expanse of gardens, beach volleyball, basketball courts and walking paths… Laguna Beach is home to twenty-five individual beaches and coves.
+Spanning out from central “Main Beach” – with its boardwalk promenade and open expanse of gardens, beach volleyball, basketball courts, and walking paths – Laguna Beach comprises twenty-five individual beaches and coves.
 Each with their own distinctive character and natural beauty.
-First of all – Diver’s Cove and Picnic Beach, located just above Main Beach and tucked below Heisler Park.
-With landscaped pathways, artsy sculptures and whimsical handscrafted benches leading down to the sand that exemplify North Laguna’s artistic heritage.
-Further North, Crescent Bay comprises a magnificent seascape… complete with tidepools and protected cove surrounded by steep, rocky cliffs.
-Surf-friendly beaches like Brooks, Oak and Cress are always lively and situated in the heart of the “Hip District”, where cafes and surf shops are just steps away.
+Nothing exemplifies this more than Diver’s Cove and Picnic Beach, located just above Main Beach and tucked below Heisler Park.
+With landscaped pathways, artsy sculptures and whimsical handcrafted benches standing as testaments to Laguna’s artistic heritage.

 LAGUNA’S ART GALLERIES #2

 With over fifty Art Galleries in Laguna Beach, Laguna has maintained its standing as an Artist Colony since 1918.
 That’s one hundred and one years!
-From Plein Air Galleries to Contemporary and Modern Art, there is something for everyone here.
-On the first Thursday of each month, Laguna’s Galleries open their doors from 6pm to 9pm to “First Thurdays Art Walk”.
-Further welcoming residents and the public to come explore what’s new!
-Appetizers, desserts and wine are available at most Galleries.
-Many of the cafes, bars and other local establishments hold festive events… more opportunities to socialize and wander from one end of the Village to the other!
+From Plein Air landscapes to Contemporary paintings and Post Modern Art, local artists offer something for everyone.
+On the first Thursday of each month, Laguna’s Galleries open their doors from 6 pm to 9 pm for “First Thursdays Art Walk” – further welcoming residents and the public to come to explore what’s new!
+To that end, galleries graciously provide appetizers, desserts, and wine.
+Many of the cafes, bars and other local establishments also hold festive events… offering more opportunities to socialize and wander from one end of the village to the other!

 SEA SPORTS #3